awsdocs/amazon-chime-administration-guide/doc_source/phone-numbers.md

 When the porting process is complete, the ported phone numbers appear in your **Inventory** and can be assigned to individual users or the Amazon Chime Voice Connectors that you create \.

+**To port existing phone numbers out of Amazon Chime**

+1. Open the Amazon Chime console at [https://chime\.aws\.amazon\.com/](https://chime.aws.amazon.com)\.

+1. Choose **Support**, **Submit request**\.

+1. For **Category**, choose **Other**\.

+1. For **Subject**, enter **Porting phone numbers out**\.

+1. For **Issue**, enter the phone numbers to port out\.
+Indicate the phone number type, **Business Calling** or **Voice Connector**\.

+1. For **Email**, enter the email address associated with your Amazon Chime administrator account\.

+1. Choose **Submit request**\.

+AWS Support responds with an account ID and PIN to use when requesting the port from your new carrier\.

+When the porting process is complete and the phone numbers are ported to your new carrier, unassign and delete the phone numbers from your Amazon Chime inventory\.
+For more information, see the following sections\.

 ## Managing Phone Number Inventory<a name="phone-inventory"></a>

-Use the phone number management **Inventory** page to assign or unassign Amazon Chime Business Calling phone numbers for individual users, or Amazon Chime Voice Connector phone numbers for Amazon Chime Voice Connectors\.
+Use the phone number management **Inventory** page to assign or unassign phone numbers\.
+You can do this with Amazon Chime Business Calling phone numbers for individual users, or phone numbers for Amazon Chime Voice Connectors or Amazon Chime Voice Connector groups\.

-Amazon Chime Business Calling phone numbers can also be managed within user profiles, and Amazon Chime Voice Connector phone numbers can be managed on the corresponding **Voice connectors** page\.
-For more information, see [Managing User Phone Numbers](user-phone.md) and [Assigning and Unassigning Amazon Chime Voice Connector Phone Numbers](voice-connectors.md#assign-voicecon)\.
+Manage Amazon Chime Business Calling phone numbers from within user profiles\.
+Manage Amazon Chime Voice Connector phone numbers on the corresponding **Voice connectors** or **Voice connector groups** page\.
+For more information, see [Managing User Phone Numbers](user-phone.md), [Assigning and Unassigning Amazon Chime Voice Connector Phone Numbers](voice-connectors.md#assign-voicecon), or [Assigning and Unassigning Phone Numbers for an Amazon Chime Voice Connector Group](voice-connector-groups.md#assign-voicecon-group)\.

 **To assign an Amazon Chime Business Calling phone number to a user**